Advising

 A: To choose your classes:

-1. Reference the ChE Curriculum Plan (see BSChE 131 credit – for admission after Summer B 2019 or BSChE 134 credit for admission prior to Summer A 2019).
+• Consult the ChE Curriculum Plan (see BSChE 131 credit – for admission after Summer B 2019 or BSChE 134 credit for admission before Summer A 2019.)

-2. Discuss course load/course sequence with your assigned advisor and/or Chemical Engineering Peer Advisors (ChEPAs).
+• Discuss course load/course sequence with your assigned advisor and/or Chemical Engineering Peer Advisors (ChEPAs.)

-***Note: Review any changes to your course schedule with your assigned academic advisor to ensure that you remain on track to graduate. ***
+*** Note: Review any changes to your course schedule with your assigned academic advisor to ensure progress toward graduation. ***

 Q: I HAVE A PETITION OR OTHER FORM TO BE SIGNED.
 WHAT DO I DO?